progress update . . .

 As a church we want to be the catalyst for enabling a range of different activities that help all members of the local community to reach their full potential.

-These changes will breathe new life into the worshipping community and also the wider community, as we seek to fulfil part of our Christian mission: working for justice, and ensuring that all are able to flourish - in our community and beyond.
+These changes will breathe new life into the worshipping community and also the wider community, as we seek to fulfil part of our Christian mission: working for justice and opportunity, and ensuring that all are able to flourish - in our community and beyond.

 We seek to create a "mixed economy" around St. Thomas', and indeed St. Paul's church as well, initiating some activity ourselves, but also playing host to partners who are also seeking the good of the community.

 The tiles at the back of church have been tidied and extended, leaving them better than before.
 Cupboards have been installed.

 The kitchen is complete.